MarcosIbanezFandos/CreditCard-FraudDetection/README.md

 ### Training the Models

-You can train the models from the command line.
+Pre-trained models (`.pkl` files) are already included in the repository via Git LFS.

+If you want to retrain the models from scratch (for example, after modifying the code or trying new parameters), you can use the following scripts:

 Baseline Random Forest
 ```